Kantor-Lab/rectified_from_bag/README.md

 #### Getting the intrinsic calibration values

 There are a variety of ways to do this.
 You could get them at calibration time, or if you know where the calibrated values are stored, or if you open up a rosbag in python and read the `camera_info` topic values.
-I played back a bag taken on 7/27 and got these values which should be fairly good for data collected in Iowa:
+I played back a bag taken on 7/27 and got these values which should be fairly good for data collected in Iowa.
+NOTE: The baseline is calcuted by `102.8898281094086 / 1721.122222835719`, which is the `Tx` (transform in pixels) divided by `Fx` (focal length in pixels) as per the ROS `camera_info` topic.

 ```
 P: [1721.122222835719, 0.0, 707.1728820800781, -102.8898281094086, 0.0, 1721.122222835719, 496.393856048584, 0.0, 0.0, 0.0, 1.0, 0.0]